-There are certain factors that increase the likelihood of macrocephaly.
-Genetics is one factor thought to play a part.
+There are factors that increase the likelihood of macrocephaly, like genetics.
 Familial macrocephaly is an inherited condition.
-It’s also thought that infants with autism have a higher likelihood of macrocephaly.
-One study estimates that macrocephaly will be evident in 15 to 35 percent of children with autism.
+It’s also thought that children with autism have a higher incidence of macrocephaly.
+One study estimates 15 to 35 percent of children with autism will have macrocephaly.

-There is no evidence that macrocephaly affects children of any particular gender, nationality, or race more often.
+There is no evidence that macrocephaly affects children of any particular sex, nationality, or race more often.

 How is macrocephaly diagnosed?

-A pediatrician can diagnose macrocephaly with an examination of the infant’s head measurements from birth to present.
-They may also perform neurological tests.
+A pediatrician can diagnose macrocephaly.
+They will track an infant’s head measurements over time.
+Your doctor will also perform neurological tests.
 These can include a CT scan, ultrasound, or MRI to get a better look at the head and brain.

-Be sure to tell your doctor of any family history of larger-than-average head size.
+Be sure to tell your doctor if you have a family history of larger-than-average head size.